SBT — Solomon Islands Time

 What is the UTC offset for SBT?

-When does SBT change?
+When does SBT change for daylight saving time?

-Does SBT have a daylight saving version?
+Does SBT have a daylight saving counterpart?